chapel-lang/chapel-blog/content/posts/7qs-chop/index.md

 Thanks very much to Tiago and Guillaume for taking part in this interview series and for being our first joint participants!
-If you'd like to learn more about ChOp and their work, use Ctrl-F/Cmd-F to search the [Papers](https://chapel-lang.org/papers/) page on the Chapel website for their names, or check out their talks from ChapelCon '24:
+If you'd like to learn more about ChOp and their work, check out their talks from ChapelCon '24:

 * [_Investigating Portability for Tree-based Optimization on GPU-powered